alirazi1992/BreastCancerUltrasound/README.md

  ##### - Exploratory Data Analysis

  ### A. Data Cleaning

+ For having better vision and perspective of data it woulb better to do sanity check and modify data.
+There are several key steps that for machine learning sanity chehck and data modification befire EDA is needed: I. Validity, II.Accuracy, III.Completness, IV.
+Consistensy, V. Uniformity

  - To ensure quality and database and the accuracy of the model.
 Multiple steps such as:
  1. Resize images to a uniform size to ensure consistency.